Updated April 2021

 - Do not medicate with more than one antibiotic at a time unless combinations are specifically prescribed by your doctor.

-- Practice hygiene like proper waste disposal, hand washing and maintaining clean surroundings to reduce infection rates.
+- Practice hygiene like proper waste disposal, hand washing, and maintaining clean surroundings to reduce infection rates.
+Make sure your vaccination schedule is up to date.

 - Ensure a healthy nutritious diet at all times as this improves immunity for both preventing and fighting infections.